[Skip to Content]

 Judging Guideline: Judging in this category should not give undue weight to either the romance or the suspense/intrigue/adventure/dramatic events but consider both storylines together.
 The romance must have a happy or hopeful ending.
 These novels must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
 This category is not to be confused with Mystery/Thriller/Crime (where a mystery, thriller, and/or crime constitutes the novel’s main plotline) or General Fiction (where romance with a happy or hopeful ending does not constitute a significant plotline).

-Definition: This category includes novels in which a significant portion or aspect of the story is set in a fantastical, future, or parallel world.
-Generally, these alternative settings include resources not currently available to humanity (magical abilities, alien experiences, yet-to-be-invented technologies, etc.).
+Definition: This category includes novels in which a significant portion or aspect of the story is set in a futuristic yet scientifically logical world.
+These settings generally include disruptive technologies that are not currently available to humanity but can realistically be extrapolated from known science and reality.
 Entries must have a minimum of 40,000 words to qualify for judging.

-Judging Guideline: In this category, futuristic and/or fantastical events are essential to the story.
+Judging Guideline: In this category, futuristic but scientifically logical events are essential to the story.
 Though subplots of romance and/or drama may exist, the major focus does not have to be on love and romance.
-These novels must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.n.
-However, the gender norms and social mores of the futuristic or fantastical setting may differ substantially from those of the “real” world.
-Typically, science fiction stories are set in a futuristic setting, while fantasy novels take place in an alternative, entirely new world.
-Novels set in our current world as we know it, but with a paranormal/occult/horror twist, should not be entered in this GCLS category but in Paranormal/Occult/Horror.
+These novels must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
+However, the gender norms and social mores of the novel’s setting may differ substantially from those of the “real” world.
+For GCLS purposes, novels set in an alternative, entirely new world should not be entered in this category but rather in Fantasy.
+Novels set in our current world as we know it, but with a paranormal/occult/horror twist, should be entered in Paranormal/Occult/Horror.

 YOUNG ADULT FICTION (Evaluation criteria)